prabusw/dotfiles/.github/README.md

 # Sway dotfiles using Nord theme

 Dotfiles related to sway desktop and all the related tools listed below can be found in this repository.
 Most of configuration is based on online resources.
 Sources are cited in the individual files.

+The dotfiles in this repository in the home folder are used in a pc which dual boots between Arch and Alpine Linux.
+So anything related to systemd will not work on Alpine.

 ## Sway configuration Details

 Sway configuration uses the following tools
 * foot - terminal
 * mako - notification daemon
-* greetd - login manager
+* greetd - login manager(optional)
-* nwg-hello -greeter for the greetd
+* nwg-hello -greeter for the greetd(optional)
 * swaylock - locking tool
 * i3blocks - feed generator for swaybar
 * tofi - dynamic menu